 - Potential lack of liquidity and unforeseen costs

 Investing in real estate could be a good option for you if you have the resources to do so.
-It can also be a bit of a headache before you see the fruits of your labor.
+It can also be a bit of a challenge before you see the fruits of your labor.
 Speak with your Home Lending Advisor to see if owning an investment property is the right move for you.